arbordex/brand/BRAND.md

 ## Brand Essence

-**Arbordex** is a professional, modular DEX application built to explore DeFi architecture while maintaining code clarity and welcoming contributors.
+**Arbor DEX** is a professional, modular DEX application built to explore DeFi architecture while maintaining code clarity and welcoming contributors.

 We are not a teaching platform.
 We are a real DeFi application where concepts are implemented thoughtfully, code is maintainable, and the structure is intentional enough that others can read, understand, and build on it.

 **Elevator Pitch:**
-> Arbordex is a modular DEX server—built professionally, designed to be understood, and open to the community.
+Arbor DEX is a modular DEX server - built with love, easy to understand, and open to the community.

 ---